en:lang="en-US"

 En cuanto al B&W Hallerne Arena, los viejos astilleros en los que se desarrolló el festival, Eurovisión volvió a ser todo un escaparate tecnológico de luz, proyección, sonido y pirotecnia.

-As usual, Riedel deployed its network technology for audio, video, data and intercom, ensuring complete coverage throughout the venue.
+As usual, Riedel deployed its network technology for audio, video, data and intercom ensuring full coverage throughout the enclosure.

-EVS was in charge of serving the best moments of the gala for another year with its XT3 server systems and the IPDirector suite.
+EVS was in charge of one more year to serve the best moments of the gala with its XT3 server systems and the ipdirector suite.

-Eurovision 2014 (Photo: Andres Putting / EBU)From a projection point of view, the festival organization once again opted for Barco technology again, with the HDQ-2K40 projector playing a prominent role, as happened in the last edition.
-A total of 16 HDQ units were combined with 16 HDX-W20 projectors to display the brightest images.
+Eurovision 2014 (Photo: Andres Putting / Uue)From the projection point of view, the organization of the festival again opted another year for ship technology, playing as the HDQ-2K40 projector already happened in the last edition.
+A total of 16 HDQ units combined with 16 HDX-W20 projectors to show the brightest images.

-The Eurovision 2014 stage, presided over this year by a large 20x35 meter LED cube, consisted of 120 modules with a special LED surface for projection, which allowed the display of images or animations.
-MediaTec was the company in charge of integrating Barco's technology into this configuration, as it did last year.
+The 2014 Eurovision scenario, chaired this year by a large 20 × 35 meters LED cube, consisted of 120 modules with a special surface in LED for projection, which allowed the visualization of images or animations.
+Mediacec was the company in charge of the integration of ship technology in this configuration, as it did last year.

-The stage, designed by Claus Zier, was 20 meters high and 1,200 square meters, making it the largest ever built in the history of Denmark.
-To erect the structure, which was reminiscent of shipyards, 40 tons of steel were used, lined with 3,000 fluorescent lights, 730 LEDs, and an acrylic polycarbonate screen that allowed the projection of images in each of the performances.
-It is noteworthy that the floor was sensitive to touch so the images coming from the Barco projectors could interact with the artists as they walked across it.
+The stage, designed by Claus Zier, was 20 meters high and 1,200 square meters, which makes it the largest ever built in the history of Denmark.
+For the lifting of the structure, which remembered the shipyards, 40 tons of steel lined with 3,000 fluorescent lights, 730 LED, and an acrylic polycarbonate screen that allowed the projection of the images in each of the performances were used.
+It is noteworthy that the ground was sensitive to touch so that the images from the boat projectors could interact with the artists as they walked for it.

 En cuanto al audio, en el B&W Hallerne Arena, un sistema de PA de más de 11.400 kilos junto a 150 globos gigantes diseñados con 60.000 metros cuadrados de tela permitieron contar con un sonido cristalino en todo el recinto con un eco de apenas tres segundos.

-For the gala, the DR used twenty-two cameras.
-In total, more than 700 people including cameras, production staff and technicians, among others, have made possible one of the largest audiovisual shows of the year with a budget of 32 million euros.
+For the gala, the DR used twenty -two cameras.
+In total, more than 700 people among cameras, production personnel and technicians, among others, have made possible one of the largest audiovisual shows of the year with a budget of 32 million euros.

 Gallery

-(click on any photo to start the carousel - move left and right by clicking on the arrow)
+(click on any photo to start carousel -scroll to the right and left by clicking on the arrow-)

 [youtube]https://www.youtube.com/watch?v=-OtuM3Zvkeo[/youtube]

-Interview with Claus Zier, Production Designer of Eurovision 2014
+Interview with Claus Zier, Euro Production Designer 2014

 [youtube]https://www.youtube.com/watch?v=CvbQeeCl_rM[/youtube]